masui/EpisoPass/README.md

 [EpisoPass](http://EpisoPass.com) lets you
 generate **very strong** passwords based on your secret episodic memories.
-If you cannot forget your secret memories, you have no chance losing your passwords generated from them!
+If you do not forget your secret memories, you have no chance losing your passwords generated from them!

 ## Basic idea

-Artificial long passwords are hard to remember, while old episodic memories are hard to forget.
+Long passwords are hard to remember, but old episodic memories are hard to forget.
-If long passwords can be generated from old secret episodic memories, they are (1) hard to crack, and
+If secret passwords can be generated from old episodic memories, they are (1) hard to crack, and
 (2) easy to be generated from memories.